-Candidates for OUS have excelled illustrating high ability, ambition, creativity, intellect, and determination in the face of personal, economic, educational, cultural, and social challenges (i.e., issues of power and privilege, racism, sexism, isolation in poverty).
-OUS Scholars have identified and pursued the most demanding academic paths available to them (often without the mentorship or assistance of a dedicated college advisor).
-Students selected to become OUS Scholars are change agents at home, in their school(s), and in their local communities.
+Candidates for OUS have shown ability, ambition, creativity, intellect, and determination in the face of personal, economic, educational, cultural, and social challenges.
+OUS Scholars have identified and pursued the most demanding academic paths available to them, often without the mentorship or assistance of a dedicated college adviser.
+Students selected to become OUS scholars are change agents at home, in their schools, and in their local communities.
 They illustrate their commitment to equity, access, and advocacy for social justice.
 Their essays and letters of recommendation evoke these themes and highlight their standing as voices of conscience.

 Meet OUS Scholars

 Summer Before Colgate